Statistical inference on representational geometries

-When looking at the model-discriminative signal-to-noise ratio, we first observe that increasing the number of measurements always increases the power of model-comparative inference.
-The power increases with the amount of data according to a power law (straight line in log-log plot; Fig. \ref{fig:dnn-results} d-f).
+The model discriminability (SNR) increases monotonically with the number of measurements, affording greater power for model-comparative inference.
+Model discriminability increases with the amount of data according to a power law (straight line in log-log plot; Fig. \ref{fig:dnn-results} d-f).
 Such a relationship holds whether we increase the number of conditions, the number of subjects, or the number of repetitions per condition.
-This result is expected and validates the signal-to-noise ratio as a measure of experimental power.
-In general, increasing the number of measurements helps most for the factor over which generalization is harder.
+This result is expected and validates the signal-to-noise ratio as an indicator of model-comparison power.
+In general, increasing the number of measurements helps most for the factor that causes most variability of the performance estimates, rendering generalization harder.
 For example, in our deep neural network based simulations, the variability over subjects is smaller than the variability across conditions (Fig. \ref{fig:dnn-results} g).
 In this simulation, it thus increases statistical power more to collect data for more conditions.
-When there is more variability across subjects, the opposite might be true.
-An intermediate voxel size (Gaussian kernel width) yielded the highest model discriminability as measured by the SNR (Fig. \ref{fig:dnn-results} h, see Online methods \ref{met:optim} for more discussion on this topic).
+When there is more variability across subjects, the opposite is expected to hold.
+An intermediate voxel size (Gaussian kernel width) yielded the highest model-performance discriminability as measured by the SNR (Fig. \ref{fig:dnn-results} h, see Appendix \ref{App:SNR} for more discussion on this topic).